Income Taxes on PSRS Benefits

 IRS Form 1099-R

-As a benefit recipient, you receive an IRS Form 1099-R from PEERS each January showing the total benefit paid to you during the previous calendar year, the taxable portion of that benefit, and the amounts withheld.
+As a benefit recipient, you receive an IRS Form 1099-R from PSRS each January showing the total benefits paid to you during the previous calendar year, the taxable portion, and the amounts withheld.
 You will need this form when you prepare your income taxes.
-To view a history of your past 1099-R forms, log in to your online account.
+To view a history of your past 1099-R forms, log in.